WebOfTrustInfo/rwot11-the-hague/advance-readings/accessible-self-sovereign-identity.md

 # Accessible self-sovereign identity

+   * Andrew Slack andrew.slack@sicpa.com
-Andrew Slack and Victor Martinez (SICPA)
+   * Victor Martinez victor.martinez@sicpa.com

 Digital identity is a foundational building block in the infrastructure of modern society, for it to function as a public good it must be available and accessible to all.
 As such inclusive design of self-sovereign identity systems is needed to ensure safe and consistent use.